Perfect Reconstruction Two-Channel Filter Banks on Arbitrary Graphs: Two-channel Filter Banks for Arbitrary Graphs

 Finally, it is easy to see that $\tr(\Phi)=m-(N-m)=2m-N$. \bbox

-According to Lemma \ref{lem:I+Phi} it is sufficient to construct a symmetric permutation matrix $\Phi$ that has eigenvalue $1$ of algebraic multiplicity $m\approx N/2$.
-That means the trace of $\Phi$ vanishes approximately.
+According to Lemma \ref{lem:I+Phi}, we need to construct a symmetric permutation matrix $\Phi$ whose eigenvalue $1$ has algebraic multiplicity $m\approx N/2$.
+That means the trace of $\Phi$ should be close to $0$.
 It is easy to see that the following matrix

-satisfies our requirement since its trace is $0$ or $1$.
+satisfies our requirement since its trace is either $0$ or $1$.
 In this case, the algebraic multiplicity of $1$ and $-1$ are respectively $[(N+1)/2]$ and $[N/2]$, both are approximately $N/2$.